Sisters of Charity of Leavenworth: Expansion

 There were 12 original Sisters that made the migration West.
 On November 12, 1858, the first five arrived.
 At the first of December that same year, five more sisters arrived West.
 The final two, including Mother Xavier, made their trip on February 21, 1859.
 In 1863, Miege wanted the Sisters to have their own hospital to tend the sick and those in need.
 The very next year on March 15, 1864, the hospital opened its doors.

 By 1868, the Sisters of Charity were in need of a Mother House.
 Bishop Miege was ready and approved the idea of building the Academy, “Bishop Miege, taking a small linen robe from his buggy, spread it on the grass and said, ‘This is where your house shall be.’”
 The bishop purchased 15 acres of land (was then given 5 free) and on Feast of St. Catherine of Siena, the foundation of the Mother House was laid.
 Interestingly enough, the ground plan of the Mother House is in the formation of a cross.

 The Sisters of Charity of Leavenworth came to the Montana gold camp of Helena in 1869 at the invitation of the Jesuits to teach youth, care for orphans, and minister to the sick in the frontier community.
 There they founded St. Joseph’s Home, the territory’s first orphanage.
 In 1873, they founded St. Joseph Hospital in Denver, Colorado.
 In 1875, another St. Joseph’s Hospital was established in Laramie, Wyoming, and soon after, St. Mary’s Academy there soon after.
+Eventually becoming known as SCL Health, the healthcare system was merged into Intermountain Health in 2022.

 They founded and operate the University of Saint Mary in Leavenworth, Saint John's Health Center in Santa Monica, California, and St. Francis Health Center in Topeka.
 From 1864 to 1952, the Sisters of Charity of Leavenworth established or assumed responsibility for 18 hospitals from Kansas to California.

 Since the 1960s, the Sisters of Charity have expanded work in social services and outreach, and operate missions in South America and Italy.
 In one of Bishop Miege’s final letters as a bishop that he sent out, he expressed that his choice to bring the Sisters of Charity was, “one of the very few good things I ever did for Kansas.”